jfreeman812/QE-Tools/sdlcs/code-management.rst

 Commit Messages
 ~~~~~~~~~~~~~~~

-When doing a ``commit``,
+When doing a commit,
 there is a specific format to follow.
-The commit should contain a summary as well as a description.
+The commit should contain a summary and a description.
 The title should be no more than 50 characters in length.
 It is recommended,
 although not required,